 Tomatoes will throw out new roots all along the stem of the plant.
 Bigger, healthier root system = bigger, healthier plants.*

-Place your plant in the hole you’ve prepared for it.
-Gently spread out the roots, and hold the plant upright as you slowly fill the planting hole with soil.
+Place your plant into the hole you’ve prepared for it.
+Gently spread out the roots, and hold the plant upright as you slowly backfill the planting hole with soil.